 Even if a contract vehicle isn’t solely for small businesses, there are often plenty of opportunities and specific slots for small businesses to compete.
 Whether your small business performs as a prime contractor or subcontractor, these vehicles were created for the success of both contractors and the government.

 Are You Looking to Get on a Small Business Contracting Vehicle?

 Acquiring a multiple-award government contract vehicle is a smart measure for small businesses looking for long-term contributions to their development goals.
 Federal agencies prioritize small business spending and frequently utilize government contract vehicles to meet socioeconomic goals.

-Set-aside GWACs such as 8(a) STARS, CIO-SP-4 Polaris, BIC MAC, and VETS (SDVOSB) provide a competitive environment specific to certain small businesses with socioeconomic designations and increased potential to bid and win awards.
+Set-aside GWACs such as 8(a) STARS, Polaris, Services MAC, and VETS (SDVOSB) provide a competitive environment specific to certain small businesses with socioeconomic designations and increased potential to bid and win awards.

 For additional questions on government contracting vehicles or acquiring a GSA Schedule, feel free to contact one of Winvale’s government contracting consultants.
 Do you want to be looped in on the latest news and updates on GSA?
 You can also subscribe to our blog or monthly newsletter.

 Stephanie Hagan is the Content Writer and Digital Editor for Winvale where she helps the marketing department continue to develop and distribute GSA and government contracting content.
 Stephanie grew up in Sarasota, Florida, and earned her Bachelor's of Arts in Journalism and Rhetoric/Communications from the University of Richmond.